 Immunisation Clinic for Under 5s Thursdays 13:30 – 15:00

 8-week Checks and 1st Immunisations One session each Friday

-Baby Clinic 13:30 – 14:45 each Tuesday, for health visitor assessment and baby weighing.
+Baby Clinic 13:00 – 15:00 1st and 3rd Tuesday of each month, for health visitor assessment and baby weighing.

 When you are pregnant you will receive regular care from your usual doctor and midwife before and after your baby is born.
 Antenatal and Postnatal Clinics are held at the Health Centre on alternate Mondays.